 It's funny really how you live here and therefore no longer consider yourself a tourist or even a foreigner.
 You even find yourself disgusted with the tourists (or is that only me?!)

 No, I am only joking, well only a little bit anyway.
 I am meant to love tourists as that is my job, but I tell you, having to be nice to tourists all day is hard work.
-And English tourists at that.
-Sorry to all my English friends out there, you know I love you all, and your country.
-I lived in London for so many years - it's true!
-I love poms.
-Well most of them.
-Here are just some of my random memories of thoughtlessly stupid things tourists have said and done:
+Here are some recent 'issues' with my British clients abroad:

-I have witnessed this: When they are walking around the active craters, they try to go beyond the roped off sections.
+When I went to the top of the crater, I was shocked by the amount of people trying to go under the safety roped off area.
 Now let me explain about the roped off sections.
-They are roped off because behind is an active crater.
-Where lava may pour out at any moment.
-It is compulsory to have an Etna guide when you are up this high, and they lead you safely around the craters.
+They are roped off because behind it is an active crater.
+A crater where lava may pour out at any moment.
+It's therefore compulsory to have an Etna guide when you are up this high.
 When I was there some tourist had small children, much to young to be trekking an active volcano.
 To make matters worse the small child's hat flies off into the active crater.
-Rather then cut their losses and keep going, the father of the group proceeds to lift the rope and walk towards the active crater.
+Rather then cut their losses and keep going, the father lifted up the safety rope and walked closer to the active crater.
 Thankfully he only walked one step before guides came running from every direction to stop him...and to save his life.

 I must stop now, I could go on and on about tourists.
 But I will save some more stories for another day.
 I have 2 days off to go to the beach and be inundated with well...tourists!